Why Crawl Space Encapsulation Prevents Mold Growth

 Why Humidity Thresholds Matter for Mold Prevention

 Controlling humidity levels is one of the most effective ways to prevent mold growth.
-When humidity remains below specific thresholds, mold spores remain inactive and cannot expand into colonies.
+When humidity remains below specific thresholds, mold spores are less likely to expand into colonies.

 Humidity Levels That Reduce Mold Risk